RemyCiterin/Superscalar/README.md

 ## TODO

+- Late ALU, similar to this [article](https://doi.org/10.1109/ICCD.2015.7357163), but I want to restrict the branch resulutions to the early ALU, to keep the overall design of the commit stage
 - Implement pipelined mul/div/clz/ctz/cpop, currently multiplication is either implemented using a finite-state-machine, either using the DSP of the fpga.
 - Exceptions and interrupts